kohesive/injekt/README.md

 ## Injecting Configuration with Typesafe Config

 Injekt can also load, bind to objects, and inject configuration using Typesafe Config.
 Read more in the [injekt-config-typesafe module](config-typesafe/).

+## Generics, Erased Type and Injection

+All of the registry and injection methods try to retain full generic type information if it is available at the calling site to the compiler.
+This works for inferred types, and types you specify in the form of `someFunction<MyType<WithGenerics>>()`, and even if you pass in `javaClass<MyType<WithGenerics>>()`
+-- and pass these to an Injekt method expecting a `Class<T>`.
+The latter works since we actually ignore the `Class<T>`, and we look at what it is carrying: the reified `T`.

+Note that using Kotlin `MyClass::class.java` as the `Class<T>` parameter to Injekt methods will act as an erased raw type since Generic information is not available so any injection site must pass in the same style of class reference to the `get<T>` method.

+It is preferable that you use (in priority order):

+* The inferred forms of Injekt functions that infer their type from the surrounding expression.
+* Or if you want to change the type recognized by Injekt, use an explicit generic type for the function `someFunction<MyType>()`.
+* If those are not to your liking, then use the `TypeReference` version passing in a `typeRef<T>()` generated `TypeReference` ... this is your fallback in cases where things need full and exact control.
+* And if you must, you can use the `Class<T>` versions of the methods, but be careful of what can be inferred or not from the value passed in.
+If `T` isn't obvious in the local scope to the compiler, things may work out differently than expected.

+By doing this, you prevent surprises because you are in full control and it is obvious what types are expected.

 ## Coming soon...
 (RoadMap)